 With 10 seconds to go, and trailing 20-14, the Raiders needed a touchdown.
 It?s exactly what they got, but certainly not in typical, or even legal, fashion.

 Late in the fourth quarter, after the two-minute warning, the Oakland Raiders needed a little luck, but not a miracle.
-Quarterback Ken Stabler and the Raiders had the ball on the Chargers?
-14-yard line with 10 seconds left.
+Raiders quarterback Ken Stabler had the ball on the Chargers’ 14-yard line with 10 seconds left.

 Stabler took the snap under center and dropped back.
-He had nowhere to go and the rush was coming.
+He had nowhere to go and the rush was coming from Chargers linebacker Woodrow Lowe.
 He was trapped.
 Then, as soon as he got hit, the ball popped out.
 Running back Pete Banaszak tried to recover the fumble, but he was going to get tackled.
-So he flung it forward and tight end Dave Casper recovered it in the end zone for a touchdown.
+So he flung it forward and tight end Dave Casper recovered it in the end zone for the game-winning touchdown.

-Neither team made the playoffs that year ? the Denver Broncos won the division ? but that play and comeback has never been forgotten in pro football history and ultimately led to a rule change.
+Neither team made the playoffs that year — the Denver Broncos won the division — but that play and comeback has never been forgotten in pro football history and ultimately led to an NFL rule change.

 A lot has changed since that game.
-The Chargers are now in Los Angeles and the Raiders have moved to Las Vegas this offseason, but the rivalry is still alive and well.
+The Chargers are now in Los Angeles and the Raiders have moved to Las Vegas, but the rivalry is still alive and well.

 This post was originally published on June 3, 2020.